-Thanks to Sarah Nelson for assisting with this article!
+Thanks to Scott Williams for contributing this article!

 People often ask: What is the difference between a lake and a pond?
 Back in 2010, Linda Bacon (ME DEP) wrote an informative article in VLMP’s Water Column newsletter *.
 Quoting Linda, “One classic distinction is that sunlight penetrates to the bottom of all areas of a pond in contrast to lakes, which have deep waters that receive no sunlight at all.
 Another is that ponds generally have small surface areas and lakes have large surfaces…..Some of Maine’s large and deep bodies of water are indisputably lakes.
 Others are ponds – small and shallow.
 But there is a transition between the two where the definition becomes fuzzy…..The one distinction that has any legal application is the designation of a body of water as a Great Pond.
 Maine state statutes define lakes and ponds greater than ten acres in size as Great Ponds…..”
 Read more about the differences between lakes and ponds HERE.